junxit/us-congress-code/title-20/chapter-28/sec-1098aa.md

 ### References in Text

 The Higher Education Act of 1965, referred to in subsec. (c), is Pub.
 L. 89–329, Nov.
 8, 1965, 79 Stat.
-1219, which is classified generally to this chapter and part C (§ 2751 et seq.) of subchapter I of chapter 34 of Title 42, The Public Health and Welfare.
+1219, which is classified generally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under section 1001 of this title and Tables.

 ### Codification